DivyanshVinayak23/HCF/README.md

 # HCF
-A simple which finds the HCF of given 2 Numbers
+A simple program which finds the HCF of given 2 Numbers Based on Euclid’s algorithm
+Made by calling function using reference and pointers